gamemaster-kosen/gmk-pf2e-golarion/README.md

 ### [Map] - Inner Sea Region

-A hexploration map of the Inner Sea Region.
+A hexploration map of the Inner Sea Region of Golarion; spanning the continents of Avistan and Garund.

 | Type | Map | Scale |
 | :--- | :---: | --- |